XanaduAI/unicirc/README.md

 - `scripts/` contains Jupyter notebooks and Python scripts to run numerical tests, execute variational workflows, and plot results
 - `tests/` contains tests for the `unicirc` package
+- `test_data/` collects data for test runs of the Python scripts that generate data
 - `unicirc/` contains the source code for the Python package `unicirc`